Youth in Action: Success in promoting smoke-free parks!

 Visit the Tobacco Free Coalition of Santa Clara County Vimeo Channel to view these video clips and more.

-To learn more about tobacco prevention efforts in Santa Clara County, contact:
+To learn more about Tobacco-Free Communities in Santa Clara County, contact:

 Center for Chronic Disease and Injury Prevention (CDIP)